open-feature/go-sdk-contrib/tools/tck/README.md

   custom attribute.
 - **`POST /restart` is unused.** No current scenario needs a bounded outage — the stale scenario uses an explicit disconnect and reconnect — so `tck.ConnectionControl` has no `DisconnectFor`.
+  The specification now marks the endpoint `[OPTIONAL]` for that reason: it had been `[REQUIRED]` on the strength of a claim, in its own description, that a TCK used it for the disconnect/reconnect scenarios, and no language's TCK ever did.
+It stays specified because a future `@caching` scenario asserting what a stale provider serves *during* an outage needs its flag-state preservation, which `/start` on reconnect does not give.
 - **Hooks and flag metadata** are not covered.
 Provider metadata is, but only as far as a non-empty name.
 - **Caching is not covered, and the suite is quietly exposed to it.** `@caching` is reserved and